 Subchapter 3017.5 Interagency Acquisitions

 3017.500 Scope of subchapter.

-This subchapter establishes DHS policy and procedures to ensure the appropriate and consistent use of interagency acquisitions (IAA) as prescribed by FAR 17.5.
+This subchapter establishes DHS policy and procedures to ensure the appropriate execution of interagency acquisitions (IA) in accordance with FAR Subpart 17.5 (see www.acquisition.gov/browsefar).
+This subchapter does not apply to: